skidvape/cfgInstaller/README.md

 > [!IMPORTANT]
-> cfgInstaller will never be paid, and configs WILL most likely be out-of-date.
+> cfgInstaller will always be open-source, never be paid, however configs may still be out of date
->
-> cfgInstaller will always stay open-source
->
 > CatVape support will soon require 3 arguments in the future to run the script. (user, pass, dev)

 ## Contacts